overwolf/overwolf.github.io/docs/api/overwolf-extensions.md

 Parameter | Type                  | Description                                                                           |
 --------- | ----------------------| ------------------------------------------------------------------------------------- |
 callback  | function              | Result of the request                                                             |

+Note: there is a failsafe mechanism where this API will only work if a user action that active it is detected.
+This means no app should ever update while it’s being used in-game unless the user explicitly wanted it.

 ## onAppLaunchTriggered
 #### Version added: 0.92